 Answer the above questions without taking time to analyze/think about them.
 Afterwards analyze your answers to see what is causing you to self sabotage.

-Work every day on your self esteem so you may discover what it is you really like, what your strengths are, what are your REAL needs.
+Work every day on your self esteem so you may discover what it is you really like, what your strengths are, what your REAL needs are.

 Play devil’s advocate, analyze what benefits do you get from self sabotaging.

 When doing the above exercise do not be hard on yourself.
 Do not put yourself down or blame yourself for anything; the past is the past.

 Remember every moment of your life you have the opportunity to become someone new… the real you!